06.21.2018

 Materials Used in Traditional Mattresses

 Many of the same materials found in organic mattresses, such as latex, wool and cotton, are also found in traditional beds.
-The only difference is that they are not organically farmed, meaning there is the potential for pesticides or other chemicals to be in them.
+The only difference is that they are not organically farmed.
+This distinct difference means there is the potential for pesticides or other chemicals to be in them.
 Other traditional mattress materials include the following:

 Foam

 Foam is a very popular option in traditional mattresses these days, particularly memory foam.
 Memory foam is made in part with polyurethane, which is known to contribute to off-gassing.
-Off-gassing is the smell the memory foam mattress gives off after it is unwrapped and the reason why many people choose to let it air out for a few days before sleeping on it.
-Memory foam is soft and molds to the body, but may not be supportive enough for some people.
+Off-gassing is the smell the memory foam mattress gives off after it is unwrapped.
+This is why many people choose to let it air out for a few days before sleeping on it.
+Memory foam is soft and molds to the body, which is great for reducing motion transfer in bed.

 Innerspring